Fast Empirical Scenarios: Numerical experiments

 \subsection{Portfolio optimization with CVaR constraints}

-In this section, we discuss an application of the proposed OMP algorithm in finance using portfolio excess return data from \href{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}{Fama-French}.
-The data set contains more than $25\,000$ daily excess returns of $25$ portfolios.
+In this section, we discuss an application of the proposed OMP algorithm in finance using excess return data from \href{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}{Fama-French}.
+The data set contains more than $25000$ daily excess returns of $25$ financial assets.
+A portfolio, or trading strategy, is defined through the number and choice of assets.
 An important aspect of portfolio risk management is to address extreme outcomes, wherein investors are concerned by the multivariate nature of risk and the scale of the portfolios under consideration.
-For the purpose of decision-making, any sensible strategy involves dimension reduction and modeling the key features of the overall risk landscape.
+For decision-making, any sensible strategy involves dimension reduction and modeling the key features of the overall risk landscape.
 To this end, we consider here the problem of maximizing expected portfolio returns with expected shortfall constraints as a proxy for the entailing risk.
-Expected shortfall, also known as conditional value-at-risk (CVaR) is a coherent risk measure that quantifies the tail risk an investment portfolio has, see \cite{CVaR}.
-Precisely, we consider the following optimization problem:
+Expected shortfall, also known as conditional value-at-risk (CVaR), is a coherent risk measure that quantifies the tail risk an investment portfolio has, see \cite{CVaR}.
+In 2016, the \href{https://www.bis.org/bcbs/basel3.htm?m=76}{Basel committee} hosted by the Bank of International Settlements (BIS) proposed an internationally agreed set of regulatory measures in response to the financial crisis of 2007-2009; one of them was that the market risk capital of banks should be calculated with CVaR or expected shortfall, see \cite{BCBS2019}.
+Nevertheless, methods for portfolio optimization that rely on such a downside risk measure as CVaR, are often difficult to implement, do not scale efficiently, and may result in less-than-ideal portfolio allocations.
+To resolve these issues and construct an optimal portfolio that minimizes shortfall risk, we consider the following optimization problem:

 where \(\boldsymbol \mu\) is the expected return of the individual assets, \(\text{CVaR}_{\alpha}\) denotes the conditional value-at-risk, at the \(\alpha\) level with \(\alpha \in (0,1)\), and \(\delta\) represents the maximum portfolio loss that is acceptable.
 Specifically, the CVaR or expected shortfall is the expected loss conditional on the event that the loss exceeds the quantile associated with the probability \(\alpha\).
-Further, $W$ can capture constraints like relative portfolio weights, short-sale restrictions, limits on investment in a particular asset, etc. We use the reformulation of the CVaR as in \cite{Uryasev2001} to find a global solution.
-While generally for the optimization approach to work, simulations using a Monte-Carlo approach or bootstrapping of historical data are required, we use our generated scenarios, using the OMP, to showcase the applicability in the case of non-smooth optimization as well.
+Further, $W$ can capture constraints like relative portfolio weights, short-sale restrictions, limits on investment in a particular asset, etc.